Help and Resources

 Here to help with free templates, questionnaires and articles.
-An OSINT database and some great Competitive Intelligence quotes
+And a glossary of Intelligence terms and some great quotes

 We are firm believers in helping people understand the subject of Competitive Intelligence and Due Diligence.
 So, we hope someone will get something out of these articles.
 And start using Competitive Intelligence in their day to day work.
 We will regularly add articles in the help by topic section.
 So we keep it fresh.
-And we will continuously update the OSINT database.
+And we will continuously update the glossary.

 What is Competitive Intelligence and how can it help?